iot-dsa-v2/sdk-dslink-java/README.md

 **/dslink-v2**

-  - For links that wish to use a custom websocket library, such as in a servlet container that already provides one.
+  - Link implementation.
+Links that wish to use a custom websocket library should declare a dependency on this, such as in a servlet container that already provides one.
+Otherwise, use dslink-v2-websocket.

 **/dslink-v2-api**